Dana94/2019-website/blog/2019-07-17-why-you-should-draw-your-ideas.md

 The live project can be seen [here](https://distracted-jang-cfb752.netlify.com/).

-Another project currently in progress (as of writing this) is using a 3D model I made in Blender for a "shift" affect when the user scrolls down the page.
-I love the effect of the models in [Season 2 of Command Line Heroes](https://www.redhat.com/en/command-line-heroes/season-2) (great podcast by the way!).
-As you scoll down the page, the pieces of the model shift apart.
-My Blender skills aren't where I want them to be yet, but that didn't stop me from applying what I know so far.
+Another project that is currently in progress (as of writing this) is using a 3D model I made in Blender for a "shift" effect when the user scrolls down the page.
+I love the result of the models in [Season 2 of Command Line Heroes](https://www.redhat.com/en/command-line-heroes/season-2) (great podcast by the way!).
+As you scroll down the page, the pieces of the model shift apart.

 ![3D stair model sketch](./images/2019-07-17/stairs-sketch.jpg)
 _3D stair model sketch_